How to Start a Food Blog and Make Money

-Pick a freebie to giveaway or bait to make people sign up to your email list.
+Pick a freebie to giveaway or bait to make people opt-in to your email list.
 It can be anything, a recipe book or diet plan or free weekly health tips, etc.

 With Thrive Leads you can create extremely appealing popups, widgets or notification bars to attract people to be your email subscribers and ConvertKit will help you to send them automated emails with predefined sequence and segmentation.

-Action tips: Create an autoresponder sequence for getting maximum opt-ins to your email list using a Thrive Leads and ConvertKit.
+Action tips: Create an email autoresponder sequence by using a Thrive Leads and ConvertKit to get maximum subscribers.